jdeolive/geotools-old/docs/tutorial/quickstart/quickstart.rst

 Things to Try
 =============

-Each tutorial contains a minimal introduction with very detailed steps to follow.
-The real learning comes from answering these extra questions at the end of each workbook.

-If you have an questions about these steps please ask the instructor; or sign up to the geotools-users email list.
+Each tutorial consists of very detailed steps followed by a series of extra questions.
+If you get stuck at any point please ask your instructor; or sign up to the geotools-users email list.

 Here are some additional challenges for you to try: